 Cost: Varies depending on the item but includes a $20 styling fee that goes toward any purchases.

-What you get: Eight to 12 clothing items in sizes 2 to 14 handpicked by a stylist based on an online profile with your kid’s preferences.
+What you get: Ten clothing items in sizes 2 to 18 handpicked by a stylist based on an online profile with your kid’s preferences.

-Why we love it: You’re probably already familiar with Stitch Fix’s adult subscription box, and this kid version is pretty similar.
-Each month, hand-selected items are delivered to your door and you have three days to decide what to keep (and pay for) and what to send back.
+Why we love it: You’re probably already familiar with Stitch Fix’s adult box, and this kid version is pretty similar (including the no-subscription needed standard).
+Each month, hand-selected items are delivered to your door and you have three days to decide what to keep (and pay for) and what to send back (which is free, by the way).
 Dragging a grumpy kid around clothing stores is finally a thing of the past.

 What you get: Depending on the plan, receive seven, ten or 15 all-natural snacks.

 Why we love it: Can’t get ’em to eat right on the regular?
 Try a subscription box of ever-changing healthy snacks (like Gimme seaweed crisps and Once Again almond butter) to make the whole thing more fun.
 For each box sent, Love with Food donates at least one meal to American families in need.